CharonDefalt/python-keylogger/Send logs to ip/README.md

-#READ-This-This-Before-Use

-1 : edit keylogger.py and put your ip and the port is 1111 if you want you can change it .
+1 : Edit keylogger.py and put your ip and the port is 1111 if you want you can change it .

-2 : if you changed the port on keylogger.py you have to change the port on server.
+2 : If you changed the port on keylogger.py you have to change the port on server.